-Titoko said that while there would be no restriction to access into Te Urewera - meaning tramping and fishing activities would continue unchanged - the board was deciding how to best implement a hunting permit system.
+Titoko said that while there would be no restriction to access into Te Urewera - meaning tramping and fishing activities would continue unchanged - the was deciding how to best implement a hunting permit system.

-"As part of its governance responsibilities the board is considering the whole environment of permitting for hunting.
+"As part of its governance responsibilities the is considering the whole environment of permitting for hunting.
 Conditions will be applied to protect the user, other visitors and Te Urewera, however the permit will not be simply a reproduction of the former DOC version."

 Potential differences between the permits are unclear at this stage.
 "How to do that is what is being currently considered and being given time to resolve," Titoko said.
 "We are unsure when that process will be completed."

 Te Urewera is home to a wide variety of game, including large populations of rare and elusive rusa deer.
 Spring is a favourable time to stalk deer, as they leave the dense forest to feed on new grass and shrub growth.